bjoveski/snaply/README.md

 # snaply

-## overview
+## Overview

-Snaply is a tool that groups similar images together.
-It uses the [Clarifai](clarifai.com) API to generate the tags, and then the user can browse through their photos based on the tags.
+Snaply is a tool that let's you explore your photo gallery.
+It groups similar photos together, based on the tags provided by [Clarifai](clarifai.com).
+This tool is just a for-fun project, mostly for exploring the Clarifai possibilities and experimenting with the state-of-the-art swing UI framework.

-## requisites
+## Prerequisites

 You'll need couple of things before you can use Snaply locally.

-You'll need jdk, which you can download [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+* jdk, which you can download [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+* scala, which you can download [here](http://www.scala-lang.org/download/)

-You'll need maven, which you can download [here](https://maven.apache.org/download.cgi)
+* maven, which you can download [here](https://maven.apache.org/download.cgi)

-You'll need Clarifai app id & secret, which you'll when you create an [account](https://developer.clarifai.com/signup/).
+* Clarifai app id & secret, which can get when you create an [account](https://developer.clarifai.com/signup/).
 Add your id & secret as environmental variables, as Snaply needs them to access the API.

 ```
 export CLARIFAI_APP_ID=my-id